sequelize/doc/views/documentation/sections/models/data_types.md

 Sequelize.BOOLEAN                     // TINYINT(1)

 Sequelize.ENUM('value 1', 'value 2')  // An ENUM with allowed values 'value 1' and 'value 2'
+                                      // please note that this notation can only be used in the form typename: Sequelize.ENUM ...
+                                      // If you are setting extra options on the type, see the example below

 Sequelize.ARRAY(Sequelize.TEXT)       // Defines an array.
 PostgreSQL only.

 Sequelize.BLOB                        // BLOB (bytea for PostgreSQL)